magnussolution/magnusbilling7/wiki/en/modules/templateMail/templateMail.rst

 From email
 ----------

-| We did not write the description to this field.
+| Email used in the frommail, must be the same email used by the SMTP user.